Skip to contents

 #> # A tibble: 20 × 14

-#> group bin_number bin_start bin_end mean sd Pred_Survivors_b
+#> groups bin_number bin_start bin_end mean sd Pred_Survivors_b

 #> <chr> <int> <dbl> <dbl> <dbl> <dbl> <dbl>